 Look, I love a good pun-kin like anyone else.
 But, I also love having my workload easier.

-That’s why I’m sharing the digital escape rooms that are making my online Halloween group lesson a success.
+That’s why I’m sharing the digital escape rooms that have made my online Halloween group lesson a success.
 Let’s carve out some fun this October!

 Find out what will have your students saying, “Orange you pumped for Halloween?” by clicking the image below.